aria2/aria2/doc/manual-src/en/aria2c.rst

   When using PEM, you have to specify the private key via :option:`--rpc-private-key` as well.
 Use :option:`--rpc-secure` option to enable encryption.

+  *WinTLS* does not support PEM files at the moment.
+Users have to use PKCS12 files.

   *AppleTLS* users should use the Keychain Access utility to first generate a self-signed SSL-Server certificate, e.g. using the wizard, and get the SHA-1 fingerprint from the Information dialog corresponding to that new